wendy-aw/aie/asr/README.md

 - Audio files are grouped and sent in batches, reducing the number of HTTP requests and improving throughput.
 - By batching audio files, the ASR model can also process multiple files simultaneously, reducing the total inference time.
 - Multiple batches are processed concurrently, leveraging asynchronous requests to maximize speed and server utilization.

+### Configuration
+Set your configurations in the `.env` file and change the `DATA_FOLDER` path to the folder containing your MP3 files

 ### Usage